Counter Top Installation Timeline

 10. Templates are made at the installation location (remember to clear off your existing countertops).

 11. Fabrication.
-Your countertop material is purchased and cut to size along with the edge design.
+Your countertop material is purchased and cut to size based on the template along with the edge design.

 12. Tear Out.
-The day before your counter top installation your old counter tops are removed.
+The day before (sometimes the day of) your installation your old counter tops are removed.

 13. Installation day!
 Also, your sink and cooktop are mounted.
 The adhesive on an undermount sink will need 24 hours to fully cure.